-For diarrhea, avoid any kind of fruit juice and stick to water instead.
+For diarrhea, avoid any fruit juice and stick to water instead.
 Check if any medications you are taking might cause diarrhea.
-Also, avoid sugar free foods.
-Sugar supplements, like sorbitol, may make symptoms worse.
+Also, avoid sugar-free foods.
+Sugar supplements like sorbitol may make symptoms worse.
 Skip the coffee and carbonated drinks as well.
-Try cheese or yogurt with, you guessed it, probiotics.
+Try cheese or yogurt with — you guessed it — probiotics.

 For constipation, plenty of water is your best bet.
-Again, check if any meds you’re taking cause constipation.
+Again, check if any medications you’re taking cause constipation.
 Fruits, vegetables and plenty of fiber may help.
 Avoid sugar and consider sugarless gum.
 As mentioned, sorbitol may help move your bowels, but this is not a long-term solution.
 Rectal glycerin suppositories might be helpful as well.
-Probiotics can help constipation too!
+Probiotics can help constipation too.